MicrosoftDocs/windows-dev-docs/windows-apps-src/style/acrylic.md

 ### Prevalent acrylic

-Apps that want to avoid creating distinct visual regions, instead focusing on a fluid, continuous experience, can add background acrylic to the full area of the app.
+Apps that want to focus on a fluid, continuous experience and avoid creating distinct visual regions can add background acrylic to the full area of the app.

 ![App pattern using a horizontal acrylic pane](images/acrylic_app-pattern_full.png)